Loss functions

 Maximum likelihood

+The conditional distributions can take various forms.
+We often assume they belong to the same distribution family as the marginal distribution of $\v y$.
 Let $y$ be a random variable that marginally follows the Beta distribution.
 In that case, a model estimates two parameters $a_i$ and $b_i$ of the conditional Beta distribution given $\v x_i$.
-For the training, we can derive the negative log-likelihood loss function involving the Beta distribution $p(y) \propto y^{a-1}(1-y)^{b-1}$:
+For the training, we can derive the negative log-likelihood loss function involving the Beta distribution $q(y) \propto y^{a-1}(1-y)^{b-1}$:

 During inference, we may either return the most likely value or the full distribution to quantify uncertainty.
-As we return the maximum of a distribution, some distributions offer a closed form.
+When returning the maximum of a distribution, some distributions offer a closed form.
 For the Beta distribution, the most likely value (mode) is given by $(a-1)/(a+b-2)$.

 Regression